SheetalMaurya/MvvmCross-Wiki/v3-02-03-Tip-Calc-A-Xamarin.Android-UI-project.md

         }
     }

-## The Android UI is complete
+## The Android UI is complete!

 At this point you should be able to run your application.

-When it starts...
-TODO
+When it starts... you should see:

-TODO Notes:

-* Adding a splashscreen
-* changing to a slider
-*
+There's obviously more you could do to make this User Interface nicer and to make the app richer... but for this first application, we will leave it here and move on to Xamarin.iOS and to Windows